Main navigation

 • Security Coordinators in units covered by HIPAA regulations are also the designated HIPAA Security Officer, unless otherwise designated by unit leadership

-Security Coordinator Skill & Training Requirements (currently under revision)
+Security Coordinator Skill & Training Requirements (under review)

 Security Coordinators should meet the following requirements to best represent the university's security practice and their unit: